BEST FOR LARGE BUSINESS EXPENSES

-While the most notable fee this card carries is the $195 annual fee, there are other fees to be aware of such as the late payment fee of $40 or 2 percent of the minimum payment due, whichever is greater.
+While this card's most notable fee is the $195 annual fee, there are other fees to be aware of, such as the late payment fee of $40 or 2 percent of the minimum payment due, whichever is greater.
 Plus, there is a cash advance fee of either $15 or 5 percent of the amount of each transaction, whichever is greater.
-Fortunately, you’ll be able to use this card abroad with no issues as there is no foreign transaction fee.
+Fortunately, you’ll be able to shop abroad without worry, as there is no foreign transaction fee.

 The Ink Business premier is undoubtedly one of the top cards around for large businesses with high monthly expenditures.
 Along with its consistent cash back rewards rate and boosted rates on big purchases and travel, the sign-up bonus is quite attainable for its target audience.
 However, smaller businesses with lower monthly and annual revenues might receive more value from a competing card.